defenseunicorns/frontend_technical_assessment/README.md

 This shows the number of UDS packages deployed in the cluster `kubectl get packages -A`

-NOTE: You aren't required to deploy UDS packages, but the api endpoint `api/v1/resources/configs/uds-packages` is available.
+NOTE: You aren't required to deploy UDS packages, but the api endpoint `GET /api/v1/resources/configs/uds-packages` is available.

 #### CPU and Memory Usage